- Search The Registry

 While at Hampton, Biggers was introduced to the art of the American Regionalists Grant Wood, Thomas Hart Benton, Reginald Marsh, and Harry Sternberg and the Mexican muralists Diego Rivera, David Alfaro Siqueiros, and Jose Clemente Orozeo.
 He also was influenced by figures prominent in the Harlem Renaissance, including writers W. E. B. Du Bois and Alain Locke, and artists William Artis, Hale Woodruff, Elizabeth Catlett, and Charles White who became a mentor to Biggers.
 In 1943 he was drafted into a segregated navy.
 Discharged in 1945, he returned to Hampton then followed Lowenfeld to Pennsylvania State University.
 In 1948 Biggers received B.S. and M.S. degrees and married Hazel Hales.

 A year later he moved to Houston, where he became the founding chairman of the art department at Texas Southern University, then called Texas State University for Negroes.
 He held that position for thirty-four years.
 Biggers initiated a mural program for art majors in which every senior student was expected to complete a mural on campus: there are now 114 such murals on the Texas Southern campus.
-In 1957 Biggers was one of the first African American artists to visit Africa to study African traditions and culture.
+In 1957 Biggers was one of the first American Black artists to visit Africa to study African traditions and culture.
 With the help of a grant from UNESCO, he and his wife traveled for six months in Ghana, Benin (then called Dahomey), Nigeria, and Togo in West Africa.
 The experience transformed his life and work.

 On his return, Biggers created a visual diary of his travels, Ananse: The Web of Life in Africa 1962.
 Dr. John Thomas Biggers is widely acclaimed for his complex, symbolic murals based on African American and African cultural themes.
 Few artists have been both outstanding practicing artists and effective educators, yet Biggers successfully maintained his dual careers until his 1983 retirement.
-He was honored by a major retrospective of his work that traveled to seven art museums across United States; including The Museum of Fine Arts, Houston; the Cincinnati Art Museum; Hampton University Museum; North Carolina Museum of Art; Wadsworth Athenaeum; Museum of Fine Arts, Boston; and the California Afro-American Museum.
+He was honored by a major retrospective of his work that traveled to seven art museums across the United States; including The Museum of Fine Arts, Houston; the Cincinnati Art Museum; Hampton University Museum; North Carolina Museum of Art; Wadsworth Athenaeum; Museum of Fine Arts, Boston; and the California Afro-American Museum.

 Before his retirement in 1983, Biggers left a fifty-foot mural in the student center for Texas Southern University.
 The mural depicts the progression of birth, death, and the continuity of heritage.
 John Bigger died in February 2001.